smarter-sh/community/liaisons.md

 # Liaisons

-Steering Committee members are elected representatives of the Kubernetes project contributor base.
+Steering Committee members are elected representatives of the Smarter project contributor base.
 It’s important that we make sure ensure a good flow of governance information and feedback loops to and from the groups.
 With over 35 community groups and 100+ leads, it can be hard to